 In partial fulfillment of the requirements for the degree of doctor of education in the year 2006 and the year 2007, Dr. Sutherland conducted a study that examined the effects of father absence on delinquent behavior of African-American males.
 These males were between the ages of 12 through 17 years old.
-A self-report questionnaire determined the level of absence experienced from their father (emotional, physical, or emotional and physical) and in which types of delinquent behavior the males participated.
-Research questions were developed to determine whether various levels of father absence contributed to the delinquent behavior of African-American males.
-The males reported, on average, the highest scores in the violent delinquent behavior, while the lowest average scores were found in the weapons delinquent behavior.
-The lowest average scores were found among participants with emotionally and physically absent fathers.
+A self-report questionnaire determined the level of absence experienced from their father (emotional, physical, or emotional and physical) and which types of delinquent behavior the males participated.
+The research questions the researcher developed to determine whether various levels of father absence contributed to the delinquent behavior of African-American males.
+The males reported, on average, the highest scores in the violent delinquent behavior, while males with the lowest average scores were in the weapons delinquent behavior.
+In addition, the males with the lowest average scores were among participants with emotionally and physically absent fathers.